Most Inspirational Moment

 My take away is that while I am so grateful that I saw the sites I had dreamed about and researched for years, for me and they were everything I ever imagined, Egypt is a tough country to navigate.
 It’s really hard to just wander down a street or go shopping.
 You will be accosted by people wanting to take you to their shop, get in their cab or horse carriage.
 They will pester you for blocks.
 And negotiations are hard core, not light hearted.
 Don’t lose your cool.

+Seeing the sun set on the Nile.
+Having a beautiful lunch on one of the sailboats, again on the Nile.
+Having an early morning Turkish coffee in Luxor before the market opened and watching the world wake up.
 Getting a kiss on the cheek from a little girl who was fixated with my earrings and her mother and I laughing about how focussed the little one was.
+Seeing the new library in Alexandria, and seeing an amazing dedication to learning and hope for the future.

 As mentioned above, I found our group leader to be very informed, adaptable to the group's requests, patient with all the different attitudes, caring and solicitous even when tour participants were ungracious.
 She managed it all with grace and professionalism.
 I saw amazing sites and got explanations I never would have on my own.
 She went above and beyond to create an interesting experience and provide fulsome explanations of what we were seeing.
 I found Nadia to be extremely knowledgeable about heiroglyphics and Egyptian history and generally a joy to be with.